 The Foreign Language Requirement

-All students seeking a Bachelor of Arts degree will have to complete six hours (2 classes) at the 2000-level in a foreign language.
-For some students who did not take foreign languages in high school and/or who did master the foreign language sufficiently to skip to the 2000 level and/or who choose to take a different language in college than in high school, this requirement often means 12 hours of a foreign language.
-Since the foreign languages must be taken in different semesters, it is important for students to start their foreign language requirements as soon as possible.
-If you know you are going to transfer to MTSU to major in English (or some other liberal arts) try to schedule at least two semester of foreign languages before you transfer.
-If you are a transfer student with junior or higher standing and you haven’t completed six hours of 2000-level foreign language classes, make sure that you schedule these classes so that you don’t get delayed in graduating because of only one class.
+All students seeking a Bachelor of Arts (B.A.) -- but not Bachelor of Science (B.S.) -- degree are required to complete six hours (2 classes) at the 2000-level in a foreign language.
+For some students who did not take foreign language classess in high school and/or who did master the foreign language sufficiently to skip to the 2000 level and/or who choose to take a different language in college than in high school, this requirement often means 12 hours of a foreign language.
+Since the foreign languages must be taken in different semesters, it is important for B.A. students to start their foreign language requirements as soon as possible.
+If you know you are going to transfer to MTSU to major in English with a B.A. degree, try to schedule at least two semester of foreign languages before you transfer.
+If you are a transfer student with junior or higher standing and you haven’t completed six hours of 2000-level foreign language classes, you may choose the B.S. option or schedule language classes so that you don’t get delayed in graduating.

 Lower Division versus Upper Division Courses